 Students often wonder how many residency programs they should apply to.
 The short answer is that there is no magic number.
 Most UW students apply to between 25 and 50 EM programs.
 However, it depends on many factors and you will need to take both your own competitiveness AND the competitiveness of the programs you are applying to into account.
 Certain factors that will make your match more challenging (couples match, low USMLE scores, etc.) will require a longer list.
 In general, it is advisable to apply broadly and then become more selective if/when you get a large number of interview offers; obviously, the longer the list the less likely you are to go unmatched.

 The average student who matches ranks 10‐12 programs.
-It is difficult to work backwards from this number to account for attrition of programs during the application and interview process.
-The average UW EM applicant receives between 10 and 40 interview offers but there is a very wide variability and no consistent way to predict what percentage of applications will result in an interview.
+It is difficult to work backward from this number to account for the attrition of programs during the application and interview process.
+The average UW EM applicant receives between 10 and 40 interview offers but there is very wide variability and no consistent way to predict what percentage of applications will result in an interview.